 - litigation in the public interest.

-Bridgid is a member of the Law Institute of Victoria (LIV) Not for Profit & Charities Law Committee.
+Bridgid is a member of the Law Institute of Victoria (LIV) Not for Profit & Charities Law Committee, the Tax Institute Not-for-profit Technical Committee and the Australian Charities and Not-for-profits Commission Professional Users Group.